 Having attended Mermaids Day last year, I decided to check out this year’s Mermaids Day.
 We were overdue for some quality time in the parks.
 Mermaids Day brings in about a hundred or so fans of The Little Mermaid and the niche mermaid lifestylers.
 There is a rising trend in mermaid fashion aeshetics from scale-y skirts, clamshells on shirts, starfish hair accessories, mermaid make up tutorials, etc. It’s a dive into nostalgia; The Little Mermaid is very sentimental to Gen Y. This year’s Mermaids Day involved both parks – one stop at DCA and the rest at the main parks.

 Unlimited Boundworks represented the original 1959 Submarine Voyage.
 The attraction used to have submarines painted slate grey before they were recolored to a much more happier yellow.
 The original Submarine Voyage attraction has had a history of mermaids – live mermaids in the center of the lagoon swimming and diving into the water.
 There were also animation mermaids in the attraction exploring lost ships and finding treasure.
 Of course, this predates The Little Mermaid, but I do have fond memories of going on the original attraction being mesmerized by the unknown regions of liquid space.
-This was an epic E ticket tide.
+This was an epic E ticket ride.
 While Finding Nemo does blend some of the original attraction (see if you can spot the sea serpent and mermaid corpses!), it doesn’t match up to the original Submarine Voyage.

 Jared The Greek’s aesthetic is casual with a Greek sailor hat to top it off.
 I wore my Heart of Haute blouse with Voodoo Vixen pants.
 I wanted a 1940s retro kind of look.
 I always like to be a little bit dapper with my bounds.
 The hat is from one of my cosplays.